xCuri0/ReBarUEFI/README.md

 [![ReBarState CMake](https://github.com/xCuri0/ReBarUEFI/actions/workflows/ReBarState.yml/badge.svg)](https://github.com/xCuri0/ReBarUEFI/actions/workflows/ReBarState.yml)

 ### Requirements
 * (optional) 4G Decoding enabled.
-See wiki page [Enabling hidden 4G decoding](https://github.com/xCuri0/ReBarUEFI/wiki/Enabling-hidden-4G-decoding) if you can't find an option for it. **Without 4G Decoding you will be limited to 1GB and in some cases 512MB BAR**
+See wiki page [Enabling hidden 4G decoding](https://github.com/xCuri0/ReBarUEFI/wiki/Enabling-hidden-4G-decoding) if you can't find an option for it. **Without 4G Decoding you will be limited to 1GB and in some cases 512MB BAR you can try to increase this upto 2GB by reducing TOLUD**
-* (optional) BIOS support for Large BARs
+* (optional) BIOS support for Large BARs.
+Patches exist to fix most issues relating to this

 ### Usage
 Use [UEFITool (non NE)](https://github.com/LongSoft/UEFITool/releases/tag/0.28.0) to insert the FFS from [Releases](https://github.com/xCuri0/ReBarUEFI/releases) into the end of the DXE driver section and flash the modified firmware.